IuliiaKonovalova/e-commerce/FEATURES.md

 ![Add Value page](documentation/features/personnel/values/add_value.png)

 This page is accessible only to the personnel.
-It has a form with fields for the value name, description and number of units.
+It has a form with fields for the value name, description, and number of units.

-When the personnel clicks "Cancel" button, the personnel will be redirected to the values page.
+When the personnel clicks the "Cancel" button, the personnel will be redirected to the values page.

-When the personnel clicks "Add value" button, the personnel will be redirected to the values page.
+When the personnel clicks the "Add value" button, the personnel will be redirected to the values page.

 ### Edit Value Page:

 ![Edit Value page](documentation/features/personnel/values/edit_value.png)

 This page is accessible only to the personnel.
-It has a pre-filled form with fields for the value name, description and number of units.
+It has a pre-filled form with fields for the value name, description, and number of units.

-When the personnel clicks "Cancel" button, the personnel will be redirected to the values page.
+When the personnel clicks the "Cancel" button, the personnel will be redirected to the values page.

-When the personnel clicks "Save changes" button, the personnel will be redirected to the values page.
+When the personnel clicks the "Save changes" button, the personnel will be redirected to the values page.

 ### Delete Value Page:

 ![Delete Value page](documentation/features/personnel/values/delete_value.png)

 This page is accessible only to the personnel.
-It has no form as the deletion may be dangerous.
+It has no form, as the deletion may be dangerous.

 It provides a warning message.

-And has only "Go back" button.
+And has only a "Go back" button.

-When the personnel clicks "Go back" button, the personnel will be redirected to the values page.
+When the personnel clicks the "Go back" button, the personnel will be redirected to the values page.

 ### Products table:

 ![Products table](documentation/features/personnel/products_table/products_table.png)

-THis page is accessible only to the personnel.
-It has products table with all products.
+This page is accessible only to the personnel.
+It has a product table with all products.

-It has a title, "Add product" button, which will redirect the personnel member to the add product page.
+The "Add product" button has a title, which will redirect the personnel member to the add product page.

 ![Products table](documentation/features/personnel/products_table/products_table_heading.png)

-It includes a summary on the products in store as well.
+It includes a summary of the products in store as well.

-It also has search field, which allows the admin/personnel to search for products.
+It also has a search field, which allows the admin/personnel to search for products.

 ![Products table](documentation/features/personnel/products_table/products_table_search_bar.png)

-The main part of the page is dedicated to the products table.
-Products table has cards with data on each product:
+The central part of the page is dedicated to the products table.
+The products table has cards with data on each product:

 ![Products table](documentation/features/personnel/products_table/products_table_item.png)